Internal transients are created from within your given facility, business or home. They can be either Impulse or RingWave type surges.

 These surges are the most overlooked and misdiagnosed power quality problem today.

-In short, the everyday operation of your own electrical equipment is the cause.
+In short, the everyday operation of the electrical equipment in use.

-Internally generated transients are either repetitive or random.
+Internally generated transients can be either repetitive or random.
 Switching on a light or copier tends to be random.
 The operation of variable frequency drives, inverters and HVAC equipment produce repetitive surges.

 Typically, switching larger load currents produces larger transients with larger surge energies.
 Some examples of larger transients producing equipment include electric welders, HVAC compressors, motors and even portable heaters.